News

 “Everyone gets access to the same amount of my time and resources but there is a difference in how you talk to someone at the start of their career compared to the end.

-With the NSL in full swing and fixtures coming thick and fast, Palmer unwinds from the rigours of the campaign with her other career as a dentist.
+When she’s not on the court coaching, Palmer unwinds from the rigours of the NSL with her other career as a dentist.

 Palmer revealed: “I was always academic at school and my mum was always saying that I couldn't go to netball until I’d done my homework.